Opinion | Trump used manipulation and race-baiting four years ago. He’s at it again.

 Raising millions in one month is quite a feat for a start-up nonprofit.

 Shines is no stranger to conservative politics.
 On the eve of the 2016 election, he told the GOP of Hillsborough County, Fla., that Trump was the candidate Black voters have been waiting for, and produced a video with the provocative title, “Black Pastors Do Not Support Hillary Clinton.”
-Neither was true, but, my God is a forgiving God.
+Neither was true, but my God is a forgiving God.

 Shines was not immediately available for comment, but I reached Will Hadden, who handles the group’s client and reporter relations.
 Hadden called the group “a work in progress” and said that he was not privy to its donor base.
 Hadden, who recently joined the Shirley & McVicker Public Affairs firm in Alexandria, previously held positions with the Republican National Committee and the National Republican Congressional Committee.